by Texas Homesteader ~

 So we get together in this lovely outdoor living room, swinging gently, sipping something cold and talking about our day.
 This is our comforting routine almost every night.

 But, this time of year there’s something threatening to cut short these special evenings together – Mosquitoes!
 Dang they’re everywhere!
 Their bites can transmit all kinds of nasties!
 You really do have to be careful and protect yourselves.
 What’s a country girl to do?

 I’ve tried all the standard ways to repel mosquitoes such as planting rosemary, lavender, mint & beauty berry around the porch.
-That made no difference.
-And Citronella candles haven’t been successful either.
-We’ve put the dang candles where the smoke blows directly on our legs and the mosquitoes still come.
+Those efforts made no difference in mosquito control.

 Somewhere I read that you can put mint-flavored mouthwash in a spray bottle and spray yourself with it to repel mosquitoes.
 But I swear that just gave me sticky skin & the little pesky beasties a mojito-flavored meal!
 LOL.
 No matter what I tried, still the mosquitoes came.

 I purchased & hung an essential oil diffuser right next to the swing – the jury is out on how effective it’s actually been.

 The only sure way I’ve been able to keep them away is by spraying myself with deet.
 But I hate to have chemicals being in constant contact with my clothes or skin.
 Isn’t there a non-poisonous way to protect us from mosquitoes??

 Then one of our FB readers mentioned the Spartan Mosquito Eradicator and I was curious.
 I went to their site and looked around, then contacted them and asked them specifics about their product.